Manureva: Racing history

 Despite its lack of readiness, Pen Duick IV showed such speed in its accelerated trials before the 1968 OSTAR that Tabarly had high hopes of a win.
 However, a collision with a cargo on the first night put an early end to the dream.
 Tabarly ran a few other Atlantic races that year but had to retire after dismasting.
 He then decided to participate in two Pacific races in 1969: San Francisco to Tokyo on a new Pen Duick V and the Transpacific Yacht Race immediately afterwards on Pen Duick IV.
 To this end, he sailed the trimaran to San Francisco through the Panama Canal in the spring of 1969.
 Tabarly was not aware that multihulls were not eligible to participate in the Transpac but shadowed the race anyway, starting with the official participants.
 With Alain Colas and Olivier de Kersauson as crew, he finished more than 20 hours ahead of official winner Blackfin and set an unofficial course record of 8 days, 13 hours.

-Colas bought Pen Duick IV from Tabarly in 1970 and sailed it back to France single-handed in order to gain experience for the 1972 Single-Handed Trans-Atlantic Race.
-The preparation paid off, Colas and Pen Duick IV won the OSTAR handily.
+Colas bought Pen Duick IV from Tabarly in 1970 and sailed it back to France single-handed to gain experience for the 1972 Single-Handed Trans-Atlantic Race.
+The preparation paid off; Colas and Pen Duick IV won the OSTAR handily.
 On the way back to France, Colas attempted to break the record set in 1905 by Atlantic but fell short with a time of 17 days and 8 hours, more than five days off the mark.

-After refitting the boat and renaming her Manureva, Colas embarked in 1973 on an attempt to break the record for a single-handed circumnavigation with a stop in Sydney and succeeded, completing the journey in 169 days at sea.
+After refitting the boat and renaming her Manureva, meaning "bird of journey", Colas embarked in 1973 on an attempt to break the record for a single-handed circumnavigation with a stop in Sydney and succeeded, completing the journey in 169 days at sea.

 For the 1976 OSTAR, Colas commissioned the purpose-built Club Méditerranée.
 His brother Jean-François entered to run on Manureva but was unable to participate due to damage to one of the hulls.

 Disappearance

 Colas returned to Manureva for the first edition of the Route du Rhum in 1978.
 This race runs 3510 mi on a great circle route from Saint-Malo (France) to Pointe-à-Pitre (Guadeloupe, France) and takes place every four years, in the month of November.
 After the start on 5 November, and after having passed the Azores on the 16th, the skipper sent his last radio message in which he reported that he was having a good trip.
-He was sailing at the head of the race, among the leaders, but was lost at sea with his boat.
+He was sailing at the head of the race, among the leaders and he also mentioned a storm was approaching.
+He was lost at sea with his boat.